Basilica of Saint-Denis: Treasury

 The cathedral contained an extensive treasury, mainly constituted by the Abbot Suger.
 It contained crowns (those of Charlemagne, Saint Louis, and Henry IV of France), a cross, and liturgical objects.

 Burials

 Kings

-All but four of the Kings of France were buried in the basilica (with Charlemagne, Louis XI, Charles X, & Louis Philippe I buried elsewhere), as well as a few other monarchs.
+All but five of the kings of France were buried in the basilica (with Charlemagne, Philip I, Louis XI, Charles X and Louis Philippe I buried elsewhere), as well as a few other monarchs.
 The remains of the early monarchs were removed from the destroyed Abbey of St Genevieve.
 Some of the more prominent monarchs buried in the basilica are: